21ABBMax/TrafikverketScraper/README.md

 Before running the code, make sure you have the necessary data file prepared:

 1. Create a text file named `output.txt`.
 2. Enter the required data in JSON format.

-The data should have the following structure:
+This is a vizualiser for the data gattered from running the index.js file to scrape data from Trafikverket.se, without scraping first, the vizualizer will be empty.

 ## License